+Deanna grew up at Broadway Dance Center, where her mother was tapper Judy Bassing's teaching assistant.
 In addition to BDC, Deanna trained at the School of American Ballet and American Ballet Theatre.
-She performed in New York City Ballet's The Nutcracker and then joined Kansas City Ballet, dancing notable roles including the Drew Drop in Todd Bolender's The Nutcracker and The Cowgirl in Agnes de Mille's Rodeo, as well other principal and soloist roles in works by Twyla Tharp, Donald McKayle, Lynne Taylor-Corbet, Karole Armitage, and Paul Taylor.
+She performed in New York City Ballet's The Nutcracker and then joined Kansas City Ballet, dancing notable roles including Drew Drop in The Nutcracker and The Cowgirl in Agnes de Mille's Rodeo, as well other principal and soloist roles in works by Twyla Tharp, Donald McKayle, Lynne Taylor-Corbet, Karole Armitage, and Paul Taylor.

 Deanna has been in productions of All Shook Up, Oklahoma, Anything Goes, Crazy for You, 42nd Street, Drowsy Chaperone, and gave up her ticket to Vegas for Season 8 of So You Think You Can Dance to perform the leading role of Vera in On Your Toes.

 Deanna has taught all styles of dance since she was fourteen and truly has a passion for it.
 Her well-rounded training gives her the ability to understand students from all backgrounds.